nanaliulei/studyPlan/c++/effectiveC++.md

 If a class has s virtual method, It also should have a virtual destructor.

 if a class doesn't have a virtual method, It should not have a virtual destructor.

+## 8 Prevent exception from leaving destructor

+Do not throw exception in destructor.
+If destructor call a function that may throw exception, destructor should catch and ignore it or end the program.

+If a function may throw exception and others want to handle the exception, class should provide a normal function rather than do it in destructor.